 Although DeFi Swap isn’t a DeFi wallet in the traditional sense, the platform does offer many of the same services that these wallets do.
 Token swapping is one of the most popular services, as DeFi Swap supports over 50 different coins, including the platform’s native ‘DeFi Coin’ token.

-During this DeFi wallet review, we also noted that users can participate in DeFi Swap’s yield farming mechanism, which offers four different tiers.
+We noted that users can participate in DeFi Swap’s yield farming mechanism, which offers four different tiers.
 Each tier has its own lock-up period and APY – with the platinum tier offering a yield of up to 75% per year.
-You can even earn a share of the commissions generated on the DeFi Swap platform by becoming a liquidity provider and placing your tokens in one of the liquidity pools.
+You can even earn a share of the commissions generated on the platform by becoming a liquidity provider and placing your tokens in one of the liquidity pools.

 This income stream is derived from DEFC’s innovative ‘static rewards’ system, which involves placing a 10% tax on buy and sell orders.
 Half of the tax income is distributed back to DEFC holders as a reward, whilst the other half is placed into DeFi Swap’s liquidity pools.

-3. Crypto.com DeFi Wallet – Top DeFi Crypto Wallet with Low Fees
+4. Crypto.com DeFi Wallet — Top DeFi Crypto Wallet With Low Fees

 The Crypto.com DeFi wallet also has a ‘DeFi Earn’ feature, which allows you to generate a yield on over 35 supported tokens.
-Our Crypto.com DeFi wallet review also noted that you can provide liquidity to the platform and receive a share of the accrued token swap fees.
-Finally, when it comes to Crypto.com DeFi wallet taxes, you can use the ‘Crypto.com Tax’ service to integrate with the wallet and optimize your tax reporting.
+We also noted that you can provide liquidity to the platform and receive a share of the accrued token swap fees.
+Finally, when it comes to DeFi wallet taxes, you can use the ‘Crypto.com Tax’ service to integrate with the wallet and optimize your tax reporting.

 ZenGo is one of the fastest rising DeFi wallets, now with 650,000+ customers across 180 countries worldwide.

-The ZenGo DeFi wallet is compatible with both Android and iOS mobile devices and comes complete with industry leading security protocols including 3-factor authentication and 3D biometric encryption.
-ZenGo have positive reviews in TechCrunch, CoinDesk and several other crypto and DeFi news publications.
+The ZenGo DeFi wallet is compatible with both Android and iOS mobile devices.
+It comes complete with industry leading security protocols, including 3-factor authentication and 3D biometric encryption.
+ZenGo has positive reviews in TechCrunch, CoinDesk and several other crypto and DeFi news publications.

-Another of the best crypto wallets within the DeFi sector is Trust Wallet.
-Trust Wallet is a mobile-based wallet used by over 25 million people worldwide, boasting support for more than 7 million crypto-assets.
-A total of 69 blockchains are supported by Trust Wallet, making it one of the best DeFi wallets for asset selection.
+Another one of the best crypto wallets within the DeFi sector is Trust Wallet.
+Trust Wallet is mobile-based and used by over 25 million people worldwide, boasting support for more than seven million crypto-assets.
+A total of 69 blockchains are supported by Trust Wallet.

 Like the CRO DeFi wallet, Trust Wallet has a dedicated staking mechanism that supports 12 popular tokens.
 APYs can vary dramatically, although some supported tokens offer more than 10% per year.
 Finally, the Trust Wallet even has support for NFTs, allowing you to make your purchase on one of the best NFT marketplaces and then store your assets safely over the long term.

-A great DeFi wallet for iOS and Android to consider is MetaMask.
-Investors who buy cryptocurrency regularly will likely have heard of MetaMask, as it reportedly has over 30 million monthly active users (MAU).
+A great DeFi wallet to consider for iOS and Android is MetaMask.
+Investors who buy cryptocurrency regularly will likely have heard of MetaMask, as it reportedly has over 30 million monthly active users.
 The wallet has full support for the Ethereum blockchain and is available to download as a mobile app or a browser extension.

 One of MetaMask’s best features is that it aggregates data from various sources, ensuring you get the best price with the lowest network fees when making a token swap.
 MetaMask also spreads your orders across multiple exchanges, protecting you against slippage.
 The wallet can do this thanks to partnerships with leading protocols like Uniswap, Curve, 1inch, and more.

-Another wallet that offers similar services to DeFi Swap and the CRO DeFi Wallet is the Coinbase Wallet.
+Another wallet that offers similar services to DeFi Swap is the Coinbase Wallet.
 The Coinbase Wallet has an exceptionally user-friendly interface with no advanced jargon or features, making it ideal for newcomers to the space.
 This wallet has support for over 100,000 tokens and can even store NFTs, too.

-If you’re looking for one of the best crypto apps for security, the Coinbase Wallet is undoubtedly a viable option, as it features industry-leading security whilst giving you complete control over your assets and keys.
+If you’re looking for a crypto app for security reasons, the Coinbase Wallet is undoubtedly a viable option, as it features industry-leading security whilst giving you complete control over your assets and keys.
 Like Trust Wallet, the Coinbase Wallet allows you to browse the decentralized web, enabling you to use a massive selection of dApps for yield generation and NFT investing.

 The Coinbase Wallet also connects seamlessly with the Coinbase Exchange, allowing you to transfer over your purchased assets instantly.
 However, you can also buy crypto from within the wallet’s interface with a credit/debit card, allowing you to take advantage of short-term price movements.

-If you’re looking for one of the top DeFi wallets for security, look no further than Trezor.
-Trezor offers two hardware wallets to purchase – the Trezor Model One and the Trezor Model T. The great thing about these wallets is that they hold your crypto in ‘cold storage’, making it virtually impossible for cyber attackers to steal your holdings.
+If you’re looking for a high-security DeFi wallet, look no further than Trezor.
+Trezor offers two hardware wallets to purchase — the Trezor Model One and the Trezor Model T. The great thing about these wallets is that they hold your crypto in ‘cold storage’, making it virtually impossible for cyber attackers to steal your holdings.

 Like Trezor, Ledger is a DeFi wallet provider that offers a hardware wallet to store your crypto offline.
-Ledger’s wallet product, the ‘Ledger Nano’, is used by over 4 million people and has been recommended by leading publications such as Forbes, Bloomberg, and TechCrunch.
+Ledger’s wallet product — ‘Ledger Nano’ — is used by over four million people.

 Although the Ledger Nano is a hardware wallet, it can connect seamlessly with the Ledger Live app, which is available on your mobile or browser.
 This app allows you to manage over 5,500 tokens, supporting many of the best DeFi coins.
 Not only that, but Ledger also enables you to buy cryptocurrency through Ledger Live in conjunction with its partner payment gateways.